PrunaAI/pruna/CONTRIBUTING.md

 There are various ways you can contribute:

+- Have a question?
+Discuss with us on [Discord](https://discord.gg/Tun8YgzxZ9) or check out the [FAQ](https://docs.pruna.ai/en/stable/docs_pruna/faq.html)
+- Have an idea for a new tutorial?
+Open an issue with a [feature request](https://docs.pruna.ai/en/stable/docs_pruna/contributions/opening_an_issue.html#feature-request) or chat with us on [Discord](https://discord.gg/Tun8YgzxZ9)
-- Opening an issue with a [bug-report](https://docs.pruna.ai/en/stable/docs_pruna/contributions/opening_an_issue.html#bug-report)
+- Found a bug?
+Open an issue with a [bug report](https://docs.pruna.ai/en/stable/docs_pruna/contributions/opening_an_issue.html#bug-report)
-- Opening an issue with a [feature-request](https://docs.pruna.ai/en/stable/docs_pruna/contributions/opening_an_issue.html#feature-request)
+- Want a new feature?
+Open an issue with a [feature request](https://docs.pruna.ai/en/stable/docs_pruna/contributions/opening_an_issue.html#feature-request)
-- Adding an algorithm to Pruna [adding_algorithm](https://docs.pruna.ai/en/stable/docs_pruna/contributions/adding_algorithm.html)
+- Have a new algorithm to add?
+Check out the [guide on adding algorithms](https://docs.pruna.ai/en/stable/docs_pruna/contributions/adding_algorithm.html)
-- Adding a metric to Pruna [adding_metric](https://docs.pruna.ai/en/stable/docs_pruna/contributions/adding_metric.html)
+- Have a new metric to add?
+Check out the [guide on adding metrics](https://docs.pruna.ai/en/stable/docs_pruna/contributions/adding_metric.html)
-- Adding a dataset to Pruna [adding_dataset](https://docs.pruna.ai/en/stable/docs_pruna/contributions/adding_dataset.html)
+- Have a new dataset to add?
+Check out the [guide on adding datasets](https://docs.pruna.ai/en/stable/docs_pruna/contributions/adding_dataset.html)

 ---

 ## Setup

 If you want to contribute to Pruna with a Pull Request, you can do so by following these steps.
+If it is your very first time contributing to an open source project, we recommend to start with [this guide](https://opensource.guide/how-to-contribute/) for some generally helpful tips.

 ### 1. Clone the repository